 P2: 25' (if that) pitch to good sized ledge with 2 bolts for belay.
-5.5 note: if you try to link the first 2 pitches the rope drag gets pretty heinous.
+5.5 Can be linked with P1 but rope drag gets very bad and it will be very tight (but doable) with a 60m rope.

 P3: Slab pitch.
-90' up a moderately tough slab, a few bolts and a pin or two.
+90' up a moderately tough slab with a cruxy akward long reach from an odd pocket.
+A few bolts and a think 1 pin.
 Leads to large ledge with double bolt belay.
 5.10

 P4: Traversing pitch.
-Climb up and left (there's a hidden fixed pin right above the belay).
-Continue left, to a dihedral with a bolt on its left side.
-Do not go up the dihedral but continue traversing.
-At this, start up, pull a small roof- good holds just above roof.
+Climb 15' up from belay (there used to be a hidden pin that would protect from a factor 2 but it's gone now, however you can get good small cam), traverse left a little ways to nice 20' finger crack up a dihedral.
+Then, continue left again, to a dihedral with a bolt on its left side.
+Do not go up the dihedral with the bolt but continue traversing.
+After rounding the corner, start up, pull a small roof with good holds.
 Continue another 30 feet to ledge with 2 bolt belay.
-5.10c 130'
+5.10c 110'

-P7: Climb up and right on easier pitch.
-I always seem to have trouble finding good pro on this one, but it really isn't that hard, sometimes you just have to clear a little moss out of the cracks.
-Tops out on decent sized ledge, 2 bolt belay.
+P7: Climb up and right on an easier pitch.
+I always seem to have trouble finding good pro on this one, but it really isn't that hard, however you may have to clear a little moss out of the cracks.
+Tops out on decent ledge, 2 bolt belay.
 5.9, 100'

 P8: Crux headwall pitch.
 Climb up crack from belay.
-30' up moves a little left past bolt, up tough finger crack for 25' feet of sustained climbing.
-Top is slightly easier.
+30' up moves a little left past bolt, up tough finger crack (sandbag?) for 25' feet of sustained climbing.
+The jams are all there but can be finicky.
+Top is slightly easier but not super secure.
 Leads to a semi-hanging belay that is now bolted, but can also continue right to alcove and belay.
-5.11b 100'
+5.11 100'

 It seems most people rap from the top of P8 because it's so easy with all the bolted belays; however, if you traverse an easy 20' right you reach an alcove with some fixed nuts and slings, and can continue to the summit from there over short, very easy ground.
 My third time doing this route we finally went all the way to the top and I now regret not doing it earlier.
 The walk off to the back and right down a large chute is really easy and quite scenic, and it eliminates the need to drag 2 ropes up the route.

-If you want to rap, two 50 meter ropes will do the trick, but if you use two 70s you can link some rappels (I've linked from the top of P5 to the top of P3, and if i remember right from top of P4 to top of P2).
+If you want to rap, two 50 meter ropes will do the trick, but if you use two 70s you can link some rappels (I've linked from the top of P5 to the top of P3, and if I remember right from top of P6 to top of P4).

 A classic route by any standard.
 I would highly recommend it.